googlefonts/atkinson-hyperlegible-next/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Light Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 259 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Light Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 258 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Light Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 259 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Light Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 258 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 261 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 259 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 261 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 259 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Medium Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 263 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Medium Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Medium Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 263 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Medium Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next SemiBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 265 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next SemiBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 261 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next SemiBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 265 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next SemiBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 261 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Bold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 267 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Bold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Bold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 267 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next Bold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 269 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 263 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 269 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Atkinson Hyperlegible Next ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 263 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]